Distributional Stability of Tangent-Linearized Gaussian Inference on Smooth Manifolds: Discussion

+\paragraph{Interaction between offset and anisotropy} In incremental solvers, $\|\delta\|$ and $k_\rho$ often grow together because state lag and covariance growth accumulate simultaneously.
+When the dominant eigenvector of $\Sigma$ aligns with the offset, the cross-term $4\delta^\top\Sigma\delta$ in~\eqref{eq:GaussianFourthMoment} amplifies the local bound; if the offset is orthogonal to the dominant spread, only the additive $\|\delta\|^4$ term remains.
+The anisotropic circle experiments confirm that coverage degrades fastest when $k_\rho$ and $s_\delta$ are large in the same direction.

+\paragraph{Relation to nonlinear filtering methods} The same decomposition clarifies what different filters improve.
+Iterated Kalman filtering~\cite{bell1993iterated} reduces $s_\delta$ by re-evaluating at posterior modes, while invariant~\cite{bonnable2009invariant} and equivariant~\cite{van2022equivariant} filters exploit symmetry to reduce effective curvature on groups such as $\mathrm{SO}(3)$.
+Thus $k_\rho$ and $s_\delta$ act as post-hoc certificates for the tangent approximation.
+If they remain above threshold after filtering, multi-chart or particle methods are warranted regardless of filter type.

-\paragraph{Limitations} The constants are conservative because the proofs use general coupling/concentration inequalities rather than manifold-specific transport constructions, so theorem-level bounds can overestimate empirical error in low-curvature regimes.
-The analysis also assumes $C^2$ manifolds with positive reach and does not cover corners, self-intersections, or singular geometries.
-Extending guarantees to piecewise-smooth contact manifolds and iterative multi-chart updates remains an important direction for future work.
+\paragraph{Limitations} The constants are conservative (general coupling/concentration inequalities rather than manifold-specific transport).
+Specialized transport constructions, such as geodesic couplings on Lie groups, may tighten the constants and reduce the theory--experiment gap in Section~\ref{sec:numerics}.
+The bounds are also per-variable and single-step, whereas coupled robotics constraints may compound tangent-approximation errors across variables and long-horizon cascades may require joint diagnostics.
+The analysis assumes $C^2$ manifolds with positive reach; piecewise-smooth contact manifolds, joint multi-variable diagnostics, and non-Gaussian priors remain future work.